 Recontribution strategy (if you are under aged 60)

-This is a strategy designed to increase the tax-free amount of superannuation funds, which can be beneficial if you decide to commute to a pension instead of taking a lump sum.
+This is a strategy designed to increase the tax-free amount of super funds, which can be beneficial if you decide to commute to a pension instead of taking a lump sum.

-In this instance, a person who has met their preservation age and a condition of release, but who is not yet 60, may decide to take a lump sum up to the low rate threshold of $205,000.
-This threshold is an indexed lifetime limit – i.e. it restricts anyone from continually withdrawing and recontributing each year.
+In this instance, a person who has met their preservation age and a condition of release, but who is not yet 60, may decide to take a lump sum up to the low-rate threshold of $230,000.
+This threshold is an indexed lifetime limit – that is, it restricts anyone from continually withdrawing and recontributing each year.

-The person could then recontribute it back into superannuation as a tax-free amount, thereby increasing the total tax-free amount within superannuation.
-They couldn’t try and take a lump sum again with that same limit, but where it could be beneficial is if that person decided to use their superannuation to purchase an income stream before age 60.
-They would then be eligible for a 15 per cent pension offset on the taxable component of that income stream and the tax-free component of the income stream would be tax-free.
+The person could then recontribute it back into super as a tax-free amount, thereby increasing the total tax-free amount within super.
+They couldn’t take a lump sum again with that same limit, but where it could be beneficial is if that person decided to use their super to purchase an income stream before age 60.
+They would then be eligible for a 15% pension offset on the taxable component of that income stream and the tax-free component of the income stream would be tax free.